Rethinking Invasive Species Management in Florida

 When we wait too long, we inherit the curse.

-Proactive management is about catching that boulder while it’s small — before it gains momentum.
+Proactive management is about catching that boulder while it is small, before it gains momentum.

 Case Study 1: Burmese Pythons vs. Nile Monitors

-If you know one invasive species in Florida, it’s probably the Burmese python.
+If you know one invasive species in Florida, it is probably the Burmese python.
 These snakes have become the poster child for ecological disaster.
-They’re huge, aggressive, and nearly impossible to find.
-Studies have shown they’ve wiped out up to 99% of some native mammal populations in parts of the Everglades.
+They are huge, hard to find, and already established.
+Studies have shown severe native-mammal declines in parts of the Everglades where pythons are present.

 But the thing about pythons?